 - Attention deficit, inability to focus on anything for any amount of time

-- Uncontrolled and uncharacteristic financial irresponsibility; spending money for things you don't need and can't afford
+- Uncontrolled and uncharacteristic financial irresponsibility; spending money one does not have for things he/she/they do not need and can't afford

 - Change in behavior observed by family and friends, for example, starting fights, increased speaking volume and speed, and swelling anger6